debdeepbh/debdeepbh.github.io/research/index.md

 [//]: I am currently working on a similar treatment for the fully nonlinear 3D axisymmetric peridynamic model.

 - _Quasistatic Evolution with Unstable Forces_ with Robert Lipton (Submitted) [arXiv](https://arxiv.org/abs/2204.04571)
 - _Peridynamics for Quasistatic Fracture Modeling_ with Patrick Diehl and Robert P. Lipton.
-(Submitted) [arXiv](https://arxiv.org/abs/2107.14665)
+Proceedings of the ASME 2021 International Mechanical Engineering Congress and Exposition. [doi](https://doi.org/10.1115/IMECE2021-70793) [arXiv](https://arxiv.org/abs/2107.14665)
 * _Reduction of three-dimensional axisymmetric problems to two dimensions in Peridynamics_ with [Pablo Seleson](https://web.ornl.gov/~selesonpd/) and [Jeremy Trageser](https://cam.ornl.gov/jtrageser2.html) (Preprint)
 * Report on _Reduction of three-dimensional axisymmetric problems to two dimensions in Peridynamics_, submitted to the NSF as part of [MSGI](https://orise.orau.gov/nsf-msgi/) program [[pdf]](/content/NSF-report-signed.pdf)